 The Ranger memorial- modeled after the blade of their combat knife.

 The cliffs up which the Rangers had to assault.
 I’ve done a little climbing in my time and these loose overgrown cliffs do not look appealing.
-To do some wet, tired and under fire was no mean undertaking.
+To do so wet, tired and under fire was no mean undertaking.

 Although it was not marked up in any way I’m assuming that this is a barrel of one of the guns of the battery that were found hidden a little way inland.